mpampuch/docker-notes/README.md

 >
 > You don't have to do with with `docker-compose` files.
 These files accept **relative paths** as syntax.

-So the full updated `docker-compose.yml` file for this app would look like:
+So the full, updated `docker-compose.yml` file for this app would look like:

 ```yaml
 ---